datopian/playbook/job-stories/README.md

 [^jobs-as-progress]: [Klement, Alan.
 (2018). *Know the Two — Very — Different Interpretations of Jobs to be Done*. post on JTBD.info](https://jtbd.info/know-the-two-very-different-interpretations-of-jobs-to-be-done-5a18b748bd89)

 > The phrase “jobs to be done” carries a lot of meaning with it.
 The three most important parts are:
-> * Job.
+>
+>* **Job**.
 Just as an employer hires and fires employees to improve itself, consumers hire and fire products to help them achieve progress.
 Also like the employer/employee relationship, the product does the work, while the consumer enjoys the benefits of that work.
-> * to be.
+>* **to be**.
 When something doesn’t exist yet, we can say it is to be.
 A Job to be Done, then, is to create a life-situation that doesn’t exist yet.
-> * Done.
+>* **Done**.
 When I hire a product and make the progress I desire, then the Job is Done.[^why-the-name]

 [^why-the-name]: [Klement, Alan.
 (2018). *Why Is It Called “Jobs to be Done”?
 (And Why Is This Important?)*. post on JTBD.info](https://jtbd.info/why-is-it-called-jobs-to-be-done-and-why-is-this-important-7febc880289b)